greenhandatsjtu/go-video/README.md

 ## Features

-+ Cross paltform: Windows, Linux, macOS
++ Cross platform: Windows, Linux, macOS
 + All you need is an executable binary, no dependency
 + Automatic switch to night mode